BITSS/Citations/data_entry/link_coding_protocol.md

 ### What do I look for?
-Follow each link to look for data or code that relates to the reference mentioned in the paper.
+Follow each link to look for the data/code/files referenced in the paper.

 ### How do I classify the links?
 Every link should fall into one of the following categories:

-+ `dead`: The link gives you an error such as `Page not found` or `404 Error`, or does not resolve at all (in the last case double-check your internet/WiFi connection!)
++ `dead`: The link gives you an error such as `Page not found` or `404 Error`, or does not resolve at all (in the last case double-check your internet/WiFi connection).
 + `redirect_to_general`: The link redirects to a website **not tied to the author or paper** (e.g. main university website).
 Such a redirect will also have a different URL.
-+ `could_not_find`: The link leads to a website tied to the author or paper, but even after searching through this website, the mentioned data/code/files could not be found.
++ `could_not_find`: The link leads to a website tied to the author or paper, but even after searching through this website, the referenced data/code/files could not be found.
+This includes the case, where you it looks like you found the right link on the website, but that one is `dead` or does not contain any of the referenced data/code/files.
-+ `restricted_access`: Registration, special library access or a password is required to access the contents of the link.
++ `restricted_access`: Registration, special library access or a password is required to access the referenced data/code/files of the link.
-+ `data`: The link leads to the data mentioned in the reference.
++ `data`: The link leads to the referenced data.
-+ `code`: The link leads to the code mentioned in the reference.
++ `code`: The link leads to the referenced code.
 + `files` = `data` + `code`

 ### The URL looks weird